 Next, you should keep your recipes organized in a simple way that is easy to navigate.
-Make sure that they are easily accessible, so that when you want to begin preparing your meal you can do so easily.
+Make sure that they are easily accessible so that when you want to begin preparing your meal, you can do so easily.
 If you are using a binder, you may want to consider laminating the pages or using plastic sleeves, so that if you are using it in the kitchen, they are not affected by water or other food contamination.

-When you organize your recipes, it would help to put them in order of breakfast meals, lunch meals, dinner meals, and snacks.
-This will help you to reference the proper recipes more easily once you begin to start cooking.
+When you organize your recipes, it will help to put them in order of breakfast meals, lunch meals, dinner meals, and snacks.
+This will help you to reference the proper recipes more quickly once you begin to start cooking.
 If you like, you could even organize your binder by day of the week, and have your meals planned out for every day and printed out in the binder that way.

 Next, you should explore software such as Google Spreadsheet or Excel on Microsoft Office that will help you to organize your meal planning.
-On Excel you will find a plethora of templates you can choose from to help yourself plan out your meals by the day, time, and week.
+On Excel, you will find a plethora of templates you can choose from to help yourself plan out your meals by the day, time, and week.
 This can be a hugely valuable resource!

 If you would prefer not to use Google Spreadsheet, there are also apps you could download on your phone or tablet or another device to help you to utilize your time and resources better.
 You can even go the old fashioned route and buy a notebook that is specially designed toward planning meals.
-I found this GREAT post about 10 food planning apps that can help you in your journey.
+I found this GREAT post about ten food planning apps that can help you in your journey.

 Something that can truly help you to succeed at meal planning is accountability.
 Let your spouse, partner, friend, or coach help you out and ask them if they would be willing to help you to stick to your routine.
 They can help you by asking questions about how things are going and whether or not you are staying on track.
 They may also choose to encourage you and cheer you on through your endeavors.